cgrrsi/ridge/README.md

 - $X$: Penalised features
 - $U$: Unpenalised features

-This is particularly useful when incorporating interaction terms - which we might want to penalize more than other features.
+This is particularly useful when incorporating interaction terms — which we might want to penalize more than other features — or when we have features from various fundamental types.